comet-ml/opik/README.md

 </p>
 <p align="center">
-    <b>cometLLM</b>b allows you to effortlessly track and visualize your LLM prompts and chains, enabling you to quickly identify the most effective ones and efficiently debug any issues that arise.
-With cometLLM, you can rest assured that your LLM workflows are fully reproducible, minimizing any uncertainties and allowing you to focus on advancing your use-cases.
-Say hello to streamlined workflows and unleash the full potential of your Large Language Models today.
+    With <b>cometLLM</b>, effortlessly track and visualize your LLM prompts and chains.
+Identify effective strategies, troubleshoot efficiently, and ensure reproducible workflows.
+Streamline your processes and unleash the full potential of your Large Language Models today.
 </p>
 </p>